How to Prepare for a Car Accident Before It Happens

 Scene documentation

-• Photographs of all vehicles from multiple angles, including wide shots that show the full scene and close-ups of every area of damage
+• Photographs of all vehicles from multiple angles — wide shots and close-ups of damage

-• Images of any visible skid marks, debris, or road hazards that contributed to the collision
+• Images of skid marks, debris, or road hazards

 Notes to capture

-Write down the time, date, and location as soon as the scene is safe.
-Note what each vehicle was doing immediately before impact.
-If law enforcement responds, record the officer's name and badge number and ask how to obtain a copy of the police report.
-The report number alone is often enough to request it later.
+Write down the time, date, location, and what each vehicle was doing before impact.
+If police respond, get the officer's name and badge number, plus how to request the police report later.

 Pre-selecting a body shop before an accident happens